-When an insole is used, it shall not be possible to remove it without damaging the footwear.
+When used, an insole shall be present in such a way that it cannot be removed without damaging the footwear.
 If there is no insole, a permanently attached insock shall be present.

 5.3.1.2 Upper/outsole bond strength